 - How has your mood been recently?

 - Have you felt that life wasn’t worth living?

 - Have you heard any sounds, or people talking to you or about you, when there was no one around?”

-Your doctor can assess some areas based on what he sees.
-He’ll check to see if your speech or actions are slow or weakened.
-He’ll gauge how tense you are, or if you have unusual or repeated mannerisms, like rocking, nodding, or grimacing.
+Your doctor can assess some areas based on what they see.
+They’ll check to see if your speech or actions are slow or weakened.
+They’ll gauge how tense you are, or if you have unusual or repeated mannerisms, like rocking, nodding, or grimacing.

 Your total rating -- all 24 items added up -- isn’t as important as how you rank for different clusters of symptoms.
 The doctor may look at your combined rating for depression, anxiety, and guilt, compared with your score for hallucinations and bizarre behavior.
 This lets the doctor track how well treatment works to improve your symptoms.